Electric Vehicle Tax Credits and Rebates Explained

 Keep that in mind as you decide on which EV to buy or lease.
 It's an important consideration if you're waiting a few years to buy or if you prefer to lease now and buy later, with an eye towards getting an EV that is even better than what’s available today.
 We can expect quality improvements and several more choices by 2020, but it’s anyone’s guess at what an EV will cost then and what federal incentives will be available.

-Massachusetts offers rebates of $2,500 for plug-in electric vehicles through the MOR-EV Program.
-Again, the size of the rebate is tied to the battery size of the vehicle.
+Massachusetts currently offers rebates of $1,500 for all-electric vehicles through the MOR-EV Program.
 Rebates are available to purchasers and to those who lease for at least 36 months.
+As of July 1, 2019, program requirements are:

 Rhode Island had its own state rebate, DRIVE, which was suspended in 2016 for lack of funds.
 It is one of our advocacy priorities in Rhode Island to re-instate the DRIVE program.